MongoDB Tutorial: Aggregate Method Example

 }

-That just the basic.
-If you need more deep learning about MongoDB or related you can take the following cheap course:
+That's just the basics.
+If you need more deep learning about MongoDB or related, you can take the following cheap course:

 Thanks!